-- Guidelines and support plan for students who are gender diverse. - Privacy policy

-- Managing Challenging Behaviour Health, Safety and Wellbeing Risk Management Procedure - e.
-BCE has student wellbeing employees who support Holy Spirit School in the pastoral care and wellbeing of students at the school and develops strategies, policies and procedures to assist the school and students.
-Holy Spirit School employs a Guidance Counsellor to work with students, parents and employees and provide pastoral care, personal safety strategies, support for students who are vulnerable and support for students who may be at risk of being harmed.
-Schools are supported by BCEO specialist employees in complex matters. - f.
-BCE schools use the Australian Curriculum to address respectful relationships and employees use the resources in the Respectful Relationships Hub developed by the Department of Education (Queensland).
+- GC Management of Confidential Information procedure - Transitions career development P-12 - Youth Support Coordinator Initiative (YSCI) - Students with disability processes, guidelines and resources - Guidelines and support plan for students who are gender diverse. - Privacy policy - c.
+BCE has a Student Wellbeing Team which supports Holy Spirit School in the pastoral care and wellbeing of students at the school and develops strategies, policies and procedures to assist the school and students.
+Holy Spirit School employs a School Guidance Counsellor to work with students, parents and employees and provide pastoral care, personal safety strategies, support for students who are vulnerable and support for students who may be at risk of being harmed. - d.
+BCE schools use the Australian Curriculum to address respectful relationships and staff use the resources in the Respectful Relationships Hub developed by the Department of Education (Queensland). - e.
+BCE supports staff with professional learning in the school-wide implementation of Relationships and Sexuality Education embedding Catholic perspectives.